 220. Language and Civilization Immersion An intensive language and civilization course designed to increase oral proficiency, improve written expression, and develop cross-cultural observation skills through immersion in the Toulouse region.
-Social and cultural phenomena will be studied through interaction with French families, directed observation at historic sites, participation in class activities and tutorials.
+Social and cultural phenomena will be studied through interaction with

+French families, directed observation at a variety of sites, participation in class activities, and tutorials.
 The exclusive use of French during the five and one-half week immersion is expected of all students.
-Evaluation is based on a combination of the following: interviews with the instructor, performance in the class, journal writing, and a final summary of the immersion experience.
-Prerequisite: 116 or its equivalent and acceptance into the French Summer Immersion Program.
-Not intended for students who have completed French 236 or above.
+Designed as content-based and writing intensive, the course emphasizes the teaching of language through a unified subject matter.
+This approach allows students to benefit from maximum exposure to the French language while they build their content knowledge of the French-speaking world through the study of a specific topic.
+Students will develop a study-abroad portfolio.
+Prerequisite: 116 or its equivalent.
 Offered only in summer at the Dickinson Study Center in Toulouse.
+This course meets the equivalent of FREN 230 (on-campus gateway to the major) and can count towards the major or minor in French.

-255, 256.
+- 255, 256.
 French Literature and Society A historically differentiated interpretation of French culture through examination of French literature from the Middle Ages to the present in conjunction with study of political, economic, and social structures of each period.
 Intellectual and artistic currents that inform and are informed by these structures.
 Introduction of new critical perspectives such as psychoanalytical and structuralist literary theory.
 Offered only at the Dickinson Study Center in Toulouse.
-These courses fulfill the DIV I.b. distribution requirement.

-260. Writing Workshop Offers a reinforcement of French written skills through practice in lexical expansion, idiomatic expression, and syntactical patterns.
+These courses fulfill the DIV I.b. distribution requirement. - 260.
+Writing Workshop Offers a reinforcement of French written skills through practice in lexical expansion, idiomatic expression, and syntactical patterns.
 Students are given the tools necessary (vocabulary, syntax, grammar) to free and enrich their writing styles, primarily through creative writing.
 Exposition to various literary forms taken from French art and culture (literature, painting, music, theater, cinema) is an additional component.
 One credit.
-Mandatory course offered each semester at the Dickinson Study Center in Toulouse.

-273. Topics in Applied French Continued study of the French language designed to take advantage of issues of current interest in French society or culture (e.g., electoral seasons, important historical commemorations, current social or cultural controversies).
+Mandatory course offered each semester at the Dickinson Study Center in Toulouse. - 273.
+Topics in Applied French Continued study of the French language designed to take advantage of issues of current interest in French society or culture (e.g., electoral seasons, important historical commemorations, current social or cultural controversies).
 Ample opportunity for written work and discussion of the topic chosen.
 One-half course credit.
-Offered only at the Dickinson Study Center in Toulouse.

-300. The Toulouse Colloquium An interdisciplinary colloquium focusing on the history and contemporary culture of the city of Toulouse.
+Offered only at the Dickinson Study Center in Toulouse. - 300.
+The Toulouse Colloquium An interdisciplinary colloquium focusing on the history and contemporary culture of the city of Toulouse.
 This course is composed of intensive written and oral language study, an introduction to French university methods of argumentation, visits of local museums and regional cites, and exploration of the various neighborhoods of Toulouse.
 This course is designed to acquaint students with the city and the region in which they will be spending the academic year.
 One-half course credit.
-Offered every semester at the Dickinson Study Center in Toulouse.

-320. Topics in Intercultural Communication Contemporary French society examined through theoretical reading and discussion as well as directed experiential observation.
+Offered every semester at the Dickinson Study Center in Toulouse. - 320.
+Topics in Intercultural Communication Contemporary French society examined through theoretical reading and discussion as well as directed experiential observation.
 Explicit reference to French and American perceptions of cultural concepts so as to provide ideas, insights, and methods by which to understand and analyze the two societies.
 Readings, reports, discussions, field projects, and use of local resources comprise the work of the course.
 Offered only at the Dickinson Study Center in Toulouse.